Hackathon Events for Students, Teachers, and School Directors By: Galit Zamler

 Ronit Cohen, Entrepreneurship teacher at Yad-Mordechai school:

 "The art of cooperation that brings the kids to a sort of small global village is fantastic, and that's not just a saying.
 It's a reality, too.
 Cooperation between schools should be encouraged.
-It was a unique visit and brought out the best in the kids in terms of creative thinking."
+It was a unique visit and brought out amazing product ideas and creative thinking."

 Hava Matityahu, Kaplan school:

 "An empowering, straightening project.
-It's heartwarming to see how much will the kids have to create initiatives, produce, and cooperate.
+It's heartwarming to seehow much there is a desire to initiate among the children.
 The way they spoke to each other despite not knowing before, the involvement, the caring, the goals they set for themselves for future mutual initiatives..."

 Tali Toledano, Kaplan school principal:

 "The connection between the children is something that can go forward.
 When we heard how they conversed and listened to one another, we saw that the sky was the limit."

 Ben, a Yad-Mordechai student:

 "I was in the group of 'The Other is Me' and had fun.
 We brought up all kinds of ideas, like how to open a dialog between healthy and physically challenged people.
 We cooperated and succeeded."